GabeItchy/Schooliosis/Science/9022022 Group 1A and 2A.md

 Metals have many properties in common:
 - Lustrous
-- Able to conduct head and electricity
+- Able to conduct heat and electricity
 - Malleable
 - Ducticle